Deemed Rehabilitated in Canada – Deemed Rehabilitation

 - All the offences are summary offences and

-- more than five years have passed since the completion of the sentence for the last offence.
+- more than five years have passed since completing the sentence for the last offence.

 The following flowchart helps you understand whether you are deemed rehabilitated or not.
-Of course, it also helps you pursue your alternative options.
+Of course, it also enables you to pursue your alternative options.

 If you believe you are deemed rehabilitated, you need to present enough evidence to the immigration or border officer to prove you meet the conditions mentioned above.
 Regardless, you may apply for a visa or immigration to Canada just like those who do not have a criminal history.
-Of course, if the officer does not agree with you, the process becomes more complex, and you may end up applying for a certificate of rehabilitation or a TRP.
+Of course, if the officer disagrees with you, the process becomes more complex, and you may apply for a certificate of rehabilitation or a TRP.

 Deemed rehabilitation does not apply to inadmissibility because of security (e.g. terrorism or espionage), human rights violations, or organized criminality.
-In such circumstances, you could seek relief under section 42.1 of the IRPA or another potential solution.
+You could seek relief under section 42.1 of the IRPA or another potential solution in such circumstances.
 Consult with a professional for your options.